(Non)-projective bounds on gravitational EFT: Projective bounds on Wilson coefficients

 Once again the null constraint for $k=1$ is present only when there is no $R^3$ coupling.
 When $R^3$ is present than its coupling is simply related to $b_{1,1}$.
 We also have the following constraints from eq.(\ref{++--crossing2}):

 In Figure \ref{b42-b41_projective_space}, the blue contour represents the original result in~\cite{Bern:2021ppb}, where only the null constraints in eq.(\ref{++--crossing1}) at $k=4$ were considered.
 We find that the space is unchanged when including up to $k=6$ null constraints.
 However, if we include the null constraint at $k=4$ in eq.(\ref{++--crossing2}) the space drastically reduces to the red contour.
 The inclusion of null constraints in other helicity sectors does not further reduce the space, as expected from the discussion at the beginning of this section.
-The known theories, plotted above, are located near a single corner, the area of low spin dominance.

-To understand what theories might live away from the clustering region, we consider the contour for extremal $\left(\frac{b_{4,1}}{b_{4,0}},\frac{b_{4,2}}{b_{4,0}}\right)$ with $\frac{b_{4,0}}{b_{0,0}}$ held fixed.
-The result is shown in Figure \ref{b40-b41-b42_ratio} and it is easily seen that much of the region is only allowed when $\frac{b_{4,0}}{b_{0,0}}$ is small.
-We observe that as the ratio $\frac{b_{4,0}}{b_{0,0}}$ approaches zero, the boundary also reaches toward the red boundary.
-As discussed previously on the boundary one can read off the allowed spectrum.
-In the following we list the spectrum at the extremal point of $\frac{b_{4,2}}{b_{4,0}}$ on each contour:

-Remarkably, all of the allowed spectrum shown above have accumulation point on the mass gap, a phenomenon that will also emerge for $\left(\frac{b_{2,0}}{b_{0,0}},\frac{b_{2,1}}{b_{0,0}}\right)$ space.
-The accumulation spectrum is accompanied by another set of massive states which increase as one moves toward the upper boundary.
-This is consistent with the the observation that $\frac{b_{4,0}}{b_{0,0}}$ vanishes as one approaches the extremal bound.
+The known theories, plotted above, are located near a single corner.\footnote{Here for known theories, we are including the EFT coefficients obtained by integrating out minimally coupled massive spin-$s$ fields, with $s\leq2$, at one loop computed in~\cite{Bern:2021ppb}.
+While these are at the same order as the pure graviton loops that we are suppressing, they certainly give a unitary dispersive representation and hence must be inside our bounds.}